Lune1l/Ethereum-autodeploy/README.md

 ## Terraform

 The terraform config file has not been tested.
-It should setup two hosts with same specs and two disks according the the setup described above.
+It should nevertheless setup two hosts with same specs and two disks according the the setup described above.

 ## Get started